-Altra’s Impulse Flash, the follow up to the well-received Altra Impulse, could stop traffic.
-Largely similar to its predecessor, the Impulse Flash incorporates more cushioning and showcases a completely revamped upper material.
+Altra’s Impulse Flash, the follow up to the well-received Impulse, could stop traffic.
+Mostly similar to its predecessor, the Impulse Flash incorporates more cushioning and showcases a wholly revamped upper material.
 Designed to provide a little extra arch support, this flashy stability shoe delivers, receiving overwhelmingly positive feedback.
-Providing the zero drop comfortable fit that its fans have come to expect from Altra, the Impulse Flash caters to runners, walkers, and casual wearers as well.
-Its defining feature is in its uniquely iridiscent “perfect for safely adventuring at night” appearance that carries a large wow factor.
-And as not every shoe will meet every wearer’s needs, there were a handful of reviewers that weren’t sold on the Altra Impulse Flash, but the majority of those that have taken the plunge with it find it to be a keeper.
+Providing the zero drops comfortable fit that its fans have come to expect from Altra Impulse Flash caters to runners, walkers, and casual wearers as well.
+Its defining feature is in its uniquely iridescent “perfect for safely adventuring at night” appearance that carries a significant wow factor.
+And as not every shoe will meet every wearer’s needs, there were a handful of reviewers that weren’t sold on the Impulse Flash, but the majority of those that have taken the plunge with it find it to be a keeper.

 , this detailing offers maximum visibility for added safety